There is the chances of infecting one consumer out of three consumers and three in 10 businesses by the unexpected malwares.

 “Software is pirated in order to save money, however, the reality is that with pirated and counterfeit software, the user ends up paying for malware, Trojan, adware and other harmful viruses,” Microsoft India Director (Genuine Software Initiative) Sumeet Khanna said.

 The survey was conducted in 10 countries that covered 1,104 consumer respondents, 973 business user respondents and 268 CIO/IT manager respondents.
 It reports that 32 percent of their PCs come without operating systems and 12 percent did not install security updates.
 Similarly, 30 percent of consumer respondents did not install security updates and nearly 70 percent of consumers who use pirated software had problems with it.
+While the security threats are increasing according to Nettitude, ignoring security updates can cause issues later.
 Apart from that, 64 percent of the respondents who had used counterfeit software experienced security issues, while 45 percent said counterfeit software slowed their PCs and software had to be uninstalled.

 48 percent of respondents said that their greatest concern with using counterfeit software was data loss and 29 percent were most concerned with identity theft.

 Another exposing risk to the workplace was that higher percentage of corporate users download software unauthorized as per their corporate policy.